 Traveling to Germany in April?
-This month is traditionally filled with Easter celebrations, spring festivals and celebrations of the arts.
+This is a great month to visit and it is traditionally filled with Easter celebrations, spring festivals and celebrations of the arts.
+You should also expect a flood of travelers around Easter break.
+Accommodation and transport may be more expensive and crowded than usual.

 April, April, du weißt nicht was der will (April, April it doesn't know what it wants)